 Alternatives & Resources

-Many pet-related problems are solvable!
-Talk to our staff about your situation.
-Whether it’s a behavior problem, a housing issue, or another kind of crisis, we’re here to help and advise you.
-Call 619.299.7012 to discuss your situation.
+Many pet-related problems are solvable and our trained staff is here to help with each unique situation!
+Whether it’s a behavior problem, a housing issue or another kind of crisis, we’re here to help and offer guidance.
+Call 619-299-7012 so we can find a solution together.

 - Download the re-homing tool kit, full of resources to help you find a new home for your pet.